Updated: 24 April 2019

 An "open collector" is functionally the same as an "open drain".
-An "open collector" refers to a current sink on a transistor output, while an "open drain" refers to a current sink on a FET output.
+An "open collector" refers to a current sink on a BJT transistor output, while an "open drain" refers to a current sink on a FET output.

 I encounter "open collector" more on component datasheets than I do on microcontroller datasheets.

-GPIO speed controls the slew rate, or the rate at which a signal change change between low/high values (the "rise time" and "fall time").
+GPIO speed controls the slew rate, or the rate at which a signal can change between low/high values (the "rise time" and "fall time").
 Speed configuration options are described as "speed", "slew rate", "frequency", and "high-frequency mode".

 By increasing the GPIO speed, you increase the rate of change of the output voltage (reducing rise time).
 However, power consumption and noise radiated by the circuit increases along with the GPIO speed.
 By default, you should keep GPIO speed low unless there is a specific reason for increasing it.

 High-drive GPIO are push-pull pins that are capable of providing more current than typical pins.
 While your must check each chip's datasheet to understand the current capacity of your pins, typical push-pull GPIO can source/sink around ±8mA, while a high-drive pin can source/sink up to ±40mA.